kylepmccarthy1/Kylepmccarthy.github.io/index.md

 ### San Diego Earthquake Prediction Web Application

 * According to the California Geologic Survey, San Diego is vulnerable for a potential 6.9 earthquake.
 Below is the github repo for a future preparedness earthquake application.
 The user selects a zip code for a future potential earthquake epicenter.
-Based on the epicenter the app predicts the damage cost in each zip code.
-The user than has the option to select a zip code to view all public buildings, their current condition, and overall cost.
-Based on these values, we come up with a metric to determine building damage while highlighting which buildings should be repaired to withstand an earthquake.
+Based on the epicenter, the app predicts the damage cost in each zip code.
+The user can select a zip code to view all public buildings, their current condition, and overall cost.
+Based on these values, we develop a metric to determine building damage while highlighting which buildings should be repaired to withstand an earthquake.

 [Modeling Worse Case Scenario Public Building Earthquake Damage in San Diego- PostGreSQL, HTML, Python, SQL Alchemy, CSS, JavaScript, Flask, AWS)](https://github.com/kylepmccarthy/San-Diego-Earthquake-Model)